-You’re going to need to start strong if you want to really grab the attention of the admissions committee.
+You need a strong start to capture the attention of the admission committees.
 When it comes to college essays, first impressions are everything.
-In fact, there’s no guarantee that anyone is going to read more than your first sentence if you bore them to tears within a few words.
-But you can grab your reader’s attention right away if you craft an effective and engaging hook.
+In fact, there’s no guarantee that anyone is going to read more than your first sentence if you bore them to tears within a few words, which is why it’s essential to craft an effective and engaging hook.

-For example, let’s take a closer look at a hypothetical essay.
+For example, let’s construct a hypothetical essay.
 Let’s say that after some careful consideration, Jane Doe has decided to write her personal essay about her experience running canine obedience classes.
 She isn’t quite sure how to start her essay, so she’s practicing with some proven essay hooks.
-If you’re ready to develop your own hook, check out our six favorite college essay hook strategies and how they work for Jane below!
+If you’re ready to develop your own hook, check out four of our favorite college essay hook strategies and how they work for Jane below!

-One strong way to get your essay moving and to draw your reader in is to open in the middle of an important scene, diving in with descriptive details and dialogue.
-Make the reader feel like he or she is watching a movie from your life and has just tuned in at a critical scene.
+One fantastic way to get your essay moving and to draw your readers in is to plunge them into the middle of an important scene.
+Provide readers with descriptive details and dialogue to make them feel like they’re watching a movie from your life and have just tuned in at a critical moment.